Highlands of Gjakova: Morina

 The Morina tribal territory is situated along the current Albania-Kosovo border.
 It borders Gashi to the north and west, Bytyqi to the southwest and Hasi to the south.
 Their territory is mostly within Kosovo, corresponding to Qafë Morinë, the village of Morinë itself within Kosovo and the surrounding areas.
 They are believed to trace common origin with the Mirdita tribe, who in turn trace their origins to the Pashtrik Mountain on the Kosovo-Albanian border.
 It is likely the Morina tribe remained in the area whilst the Mirdita tribe migrated westwards.

+Berisha

+Aside from the local tribes and native families that originate from the Highlands of Gjakova, some inhabitants descend from other Albanian tribes.
+These include the Berisha; the members of the Berisha tribe in the Gjakova Highlands are also known as the Berisha e Brigjeve to distinguish them from the Berisha of Pukë.
+Geographically, they have traditionally inhabited the southern parts of the Gjakova Highlands, namely in three villages - Mash-Rushtë, Rodogosh and Visoçë.
+Some descendants of the Berisha tribe live in the central Gjakova Highlands, namely in Viçidol.

+Toponomy

+In total, around 75% of the etymologies for local microtoponomy onomastics in the Gjakova Highlands originate from the Albanian language, whereas around 12% come from a synthesised Albanian-foreign language compound - that is, one aspect of the terminology being Albanian and the other aspect originating from a foreign language.
+Around 8% of microtoponomy onomastics come from a Slavic language origin, 5% come from a Latin/Turkish/Greek language origin, although some are of uncertain origin.
+In regards to macrotoponomy, around 64% originates from the Albanian language, 21% from Slavic languages, 9% from a mixed Albanian-foreign origin and 6% from an either Latin/Greek/Aromanian/unclear language origin.

 Culture

 As with any ethnographic region, the Highlands of Gjakova have their own unique aspects of Albanian culture and linguistics.